-IRVINE, CA—Labor shortages and rising construction costs are some of the concerns panelists at RealShare Orange County have as we move further into the recovery.
+IRVINE, CA—Labor shortages and rising construction costs are some of the concerns panelists at RealShare Orange County here last week have as we move further into the recovery.
+The after-effects of the recession are being felt across the region as the market revs up again.